 Additionally, CUSOM maintains longitudinal records marking the career tracks, choices, and achievements of graduates in a comprehensive assessment system.
-This assessment includes: COMLEX-USA Level 1 and COMLEX-USA Level 2 passage rates; licensure; geographic area of practice; obtainment and completion of a postdoctoral program; and AOA or ABMS board certification.
+This assessment includes: COMLEX-USA Level 1, COMLEX-USA Level 2 and COMLEX-USA Level 3 passage rates; licensure; geographic area of practice; obtainment and completion of a postdoctoral program; and AOA or ABMS board certification.
 CUSOM publishes outcomes of student performance in annual reports to the faculty and Board of Trustees.
+CUSOM has adopted the following schema for determining grading.